-Although carousel campaigns utilize a different ad format, the metrics for success are still largely the same.
+Although carousel campaigns utilize a different ad format, the metrics for success are largely the same.

 For awareness campaigns, you’re focusing on carousel completions.

-For consideration campaigns, click-through rates and page views are the most important data point.
+For consideration campaigns, click-through rates and page views are the most important.

-For conversion campaigns, conversions are the goal (who’d have thought).
+For conversion campaigns, conversions are the goal (who’d have guessed?)

 This metric is for checking the health of the carousel ads themselves.

 We talked about using the carousel cards that get the most clicks as an indicator of what your customers are interested in.
-The flipside of that coin is carousel cards that aren’t getting clicks.
+The flipside is carousel cards that aren’t getting clicks.

-Keep an eye on how much attention each carousel card gets, so you can change up the content on cards that customers aren’t clicking on.
+Keep an eye on how much attention each carousel card gets so you can change the content on cards customers aren’t clicking on.

-We’ll really blow your mind with metrics in chapter ten.
-Just remember that carousel ads have some individual pieces to evaluate.
+We’ll really blow your mind with metrics in Chapter 10.
+Just remember that carousel ads have individual pieces to evaluate.

 Practice makes perfect

 Carousel ads are an excellent tool to have in your kit.
 Many advertisers don’t use carousel ads at all.
-Often it’s because they’ve tried to use them and found little success with them, or because they find it too difficult to create quality carousel ads.
+Often it’s because they’ve tried to use them and found little success or because they find it too difficult to create quality ads.

-True, it can definitely be hard to create strong carousel ads.
-However, if you’re able to deploy a carousel campaign effectively, you can really stand out in the field of Facebook marketing.
+True, it can be hard to create strong carousel ads, but if you’re able to deploy a carousel campaign effectively you can really stand out in the field of Facebook marketing.

 Choose the product, feature, or benefit that gets the most clicks in your carousel campaign and create some short videos that show the subject of the most popular image in a quick video series.